mrparkers/terraform-provider-keycloak/docs/resources/ldap_hardcoded_attribute_mapper.md

 -   `ldap_user_federation_id` - (Required) The ID of the LDAP user federation provider to attach this mapper to.
 -   `name` - (Required) Display name of this mapper when displayed in the console.
 -   `attribute_name` - (Required) The name of the LDAP attribute to set.
--   `attribute_value` - (Optional) The value to set to the LDAP attribute.
+-   `attribute_value` - (Required) The value to set to the LDAP attribute.
 You can hardcode any value like 'foo'.

 ## Import